One of RTA’s top priorities is to accelerate the development of an enhanced regional transit system.

 RTA recognizes that this is going to a challenging, all-hands-on-deck regional priority, given both its cost and complexity, and an important regional conversation that we are pleased to be a part of.
 We are committed to advancing regional/commuter rail in a purposeful, inclusive way — and that includes our leadership briefing and tour to South Florida in late March 2022.
-We applaud tour title sponsors GoTriangle and the NC Railroad Company for working on the regional/commuter rail initiative that, together with a regionwide bus rapid transit network, can develop a robust metropolitan rapid transit system over the next decade.
+We applaud tour title sponsors GoTriangle and the NC Railroad Company for working on the regional/commuter rail initiative that, together with a regionwide bus rapid transit network, can develop a robust enhanced regional transit system over the next decade.

 Regionwide Freeway And Street-based Transit (FAST) network, including BRT corridors/extensions.